-All but running down the stairs of his Washington DC apartment building, Matt Brown was clearly energized for the day ahead.
+All but running down the stairs of his Washington, DC, apartment building, Matt Brown was clearly energized for the day ahead.
 He finally had the goods to nail Carl Keller.
 Although, even with his newfound evidence, Matt knew this wasn’t going to be an easy win.
-During a contentious two-year investigation, Matt had learned not only the depths of Keller’s depravity, but also the magnitude of his political power.
+During a contentious two-year investigation, he had learned not only the depths of Keller’s depravity but also the magnitude of his political power.
 A senior US senator, who was thought to have the White House within his reach, Carl Keller was the darling of the media and moneymen alike.
 The senator was, however, also a criminal.
-And now with the evidence to prove it literally, in hand, Matt couldn’t wait to see the object of his near obsession behind bars.
+And now with the evidence to prove it, literally, in hand, Matt couldn’t wait to see the object of his near obsession behind bars.

 Resting his Starbucks cup on the roof, Matt unlocked the door of his vintage black Lincoln.
-Once in the driver’s seat, he took a few sips of coffee, and decided to place a quick call to his FBI partner, Bob Volpe, before heading off.
+Once in the driver’s seat, he took a moment to drink his favorite morning beverage, and place a quick call to his FBI partner, and closest friend, Bob Volpe, before heading off.

-“No, I’ll show you when I get there,” Matt said, ending the call, and taking a final sip of his coffee.
+“I’m on my way, I’ll show you when I get there,” Matt said, ending the call, and taking the final gulp of his coffee.

-Crumpling the cup and throwing it into the gym bag that was sitting on the passenger seat, Matt put his key in the ignition, turned it, and, with that, there was a massive explosion.
+Crumpling the empty cup and throwing it into the gym bag that was sitting on the passenger seat, Matt put his key in the ignition, turned it, and, with that, there was a massive explosion.
 In just an instant, the car was engulfed in flames.
-He felt a flash of excruciating pain, as the fire melted his flesh, then nothing.
+He felt a flash of excruciating pain as the fire melted his flesh, then nothing.
 Seconds later, and just as suddenly, Matt awoke.
 ‘What the hell was that?’ he wondered.
-Now, out of his body, and floating above it, he looked down to see flames and black smoke billowing from what was left of his much beloved vehicle.
-Somewhat dazed, Matt thought he must have been having a nightmare, but was snapped back into reality by the blaring sirens that harkened the firefighter’s arrival on the scene.
-He watched as they stood helplessly looking at the burning car, shaking their heads.
+Now, out of his body, and floating above it, he looked down to see flames, and black smoke billowing from what was left of his much beloved vehicle.
+Somewhat dazed, Matt thought he must have been having a nightmare, but was snapped back into reality by the blaring sirens that harkened the arrival of multiple emergency vehicles on the scene.
+He watched as the EMTs stood, helplessly looking at the burning car, shaking their heads.

-From his elevated vantage point, the deceased had a bird’s eye view of not only the crime scene, but his entire neighborhood, as well.
-And, if he hadn’t been in complete emotional overload, would surely have picked up on three, obviously, not disinterested onlookers; two of the human variety, and one of the spiritual.
-All of whom, were quite pleased by the current turn of events.
+From his elevated vantage point, the deceased had a bird’s eye view of not only the crime scene but his entire neighborhood.
+And, if he hadn’t been in complete emotional overload, would surely have picked up on three obviously, not, disinterested onlookers; two of the human variety, and one of the spiritual.
+All of whom were quite pleased by the current turn of events.
 Having confirmed that Matt was, in fact, dead, the two living witnesses, who’d been sitting in a gray sedan about a block away, drove slowly off.
 The single spirit, who had also been observing the scene, left, as well, anxious to report on the successful outcome of this interstellar plot.

 The moments of his life continued to race by him; there were the multiple foster homes where he’d been raised, as well as the numerous scrapes with the law that had defined his early childhood.
-Then, the review slowed, and Matt focused on the one pivotal event of his life, when, at the age of ten, fate had stepped in and led him to an epiphany.
+Then the review slowed, and Matt focused on the pivotal event of his life, when, at the age of ten, fate had stepped in, and led him to an epiphany.